 Skip the state fees!
 Get a Nevada LLC and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes Nevada LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes Nevada LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Start an LLC in Nevada

 To start an LLC in Nevada, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Organization and supporting documents with the Nevada Secretary of State.
 You can file the documents online or by mail.
 The Articles of Organization cost $75 to file, but with the mandatory license and initial report, the combined total is $425.
 Once filed with the state, the articles formally create your Nevada LLC.

 If you’re starting a new business, you probably already know what you want to name your LLC.
 But you’ll need to know if your preferred name is available.
 To find out, visit the Nevada Business Search and search until you find the perfect name for your LLC.

 Once you know who your registered agent will be and what your LLC name is, you’re ready to file your Nevada Articles of Organization.
 Follow along with our filing instructions below:

 Filing the Nevada LLC Articles of Organization

 Learn more about each Articles of Organization requirement below.
 Note that the information you provide becomes part of the public record—permanently.